 The Gifts of Imperfection: Let Go of Who You Think You're Supposed to Be and Embrace Who You Are is the third book that I've read by Brené Brown.
 I was not disappointed.
-This book offers as set of guideposts toward Wholehearted leaving, which involves "engaging in our lives from a place of worthiness".
+This book offers as set of guideposts toward Wholehearted living, which involves "engaging in our lives from a place of worthiness".
 The … Continue reading Book review: The Gifts of Imperfection

 Resilient: How to Grow an Unshakable Core of Calm, Strength, and Happiness is written by psychologist Rick Hanson along with his son Forrest.
 It looks at how to build resilience given what we know about the neuroscience of learning.
 Despite being grounded in science, it's refreshingly practical and simple.
 The book begins by identifying three … Continue reading Book review: Resilient